12 Signs of Generational Trauma You May Still Be Carrying

 • unresolved grief

-Family Constellations explores how trauma and unresolved experiences may continue affecting later generations through emotional, relational, and nervous system patterns.
+Family Constellations explores how trauma and unresolved family experiences may continue influencing later generations through emotional, relational, and nervous system patterns.

 What Is Generational Trauma?